 - Whenever possible, I use vegetables in place of grains.
 Love grains or hate them, vegetables typically contain many more nutrients.
 I make simple substitutes like using cabbage for noodles in spaghetti or sweet potatoes instead of noodles in lasagna.
 Not only are these substitutes more nutritious, but they also taste better (in my opinion).

-- I often bake with grain-free flours like coconut flour or almond flour, which are higher in protein and fiber and have been experimenting with cassava flour and plantain flour (sources of resistant starch).
+- I often bake with grain-free flours like coconut flour or almond flour, which are higher in protein and fiber and experiment with cassava flour and plantain flour (sources of resistant starch).

-- If I ever get the chance to travel internationally, I will try grains in other countries out of curiosity to see how I react.
+- When I travel internationally, I try grains in other countries out of curiosity to see how I react.
+So far, so good … the research continues!

 What do you think?
 Do you consume modern grains?
 Why or why not?